📧 Outlook Fix

 Verify Account Settings

-Incorrect server settings can prevent Outlook from communicating with your email provider.
+Incorrect server settings can prevent Outlook from connecting.

 05